Boiling water reactor safety systems: Reactor Protection System (RPS)

-The Reactor Protection System (RPS) is a system, computerized in later BWR models, that is designed to automatically, rapidly, and completely shut down and make safe the Nuclear Steam Supply System (NSSS – the reactor pressure vessel, pumps, and water/steam piping within the containment) if some event occurs that could result in the reactor entering an unsafe operating condition.
-In addition, the RPS can automatically spin up the Emergency Core Cooling System (ECCS) upon detection of several signals.
+The Reactor Protection System (RPS) is a system, computerized in later BWR models, that is designed to automatically, rapidly, and completely shut down and make safe the Nuclear Steam Supply System (NSSS – the reactor pressure vessel, pumps, and water/steam piping within the containment) if some event occurs that could result in inadvertent criticality.
+The RPS also initiates trip when the reactor coolant pressure boundary, containment, or fuel are in rish.
+The RPS does not control Emergency Core Cooling Systems (ECCS).
+However, the RPS does control primary containment isolation functions.
 It does not require human intervention to operate.
 However, the reactor operators can override parts of the RPS if necessary.
 If an operator recognizes a deteriorating condition, and knows an automatic safety system will activate, they are trained to pre-emptively activate the safety system.

 If the reactor is at power or ascending to power (i.e. if the reactor is supercritical; the control rods are withdrawn to the point where the reactor generates more neutrons than it absorbs), there are safety-related contingencies that may arise that necessitate a rapid shutdown of the reactor, or, in Western nuclear parlance, a "SCRAM".
 The SCRAM is a manually triggered or automatically triggered rapid insertion of all control rods into the reactor, which will take the reactor to decay heat power levels within tens of seconds.
 Since ≈ 0.6% of neutrons are emitted from fission products ("delayed" neutrons), which are born seconds or minutes after fission, all fission can not be terminated instantaneously, but the fuel soon returns to decay heat power levels.
 Manual SCRAMs may be initiated by the reactor operators, while automatic SCRAMs are initiated upon: